ctrl-alt-del/devenv/README.md

 ## Git

-Mac should have git by default.
+Mac should have Git by default.
 You can verify your git version by openning your terminal and running:
 ```sh
 git --version
 ```